Jeann-Carlos/Project2Rummy/README.md

 # Usage

-The program can be run with 2 arguments the first one is the number of AI controlled players.
-The second argument is -h if you want to activate the logger.
+The program accepts two inputs, the first of which is the number of AI-controlled participants.
+If you wish to use the logger, the second parameter is -h.

 General Usage:
  ```